conda-forge/nglview-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `nglview` can be installed with:
+Once the `conda-forge` channel has been enabled, `nglview, nglview-js-widgets` can be installed with:

 ```
-conda install nglview
+conda install nglview nglview-js-widgets
 ```

 It is possible to list all of the versions of `nglview` available on your platform with: